amazon-connect/amazon-connect-streams/Documentation-GR.md

 connect.globalResiliency.onFailoverPending((response) => { console.log(response)}); // console logs { nextActiveRegion: "us-east-1", contactIds: ["xxxx",...] }
 ```

 Register a function to be triggered when an active region change has been detected and the agent has at least 1 active voice or chat contact.
 The UI will wait to change over to the new region until ALL active voice/chat contact(s) are ended and cleared from ACW.
-If you wish, you can set up hooks using this function before calling `connect.core.initCCP()`.

 Parameter `f`: A function that will be triggered when a failover has been scheduled.
 The function will be called with an Object parameter with one property:

 1. `nextActiveRegion`: the region of the Connect instance that will become active in the UI once the active contacts is ended and cleared from ACW.
-2. `contactIds`: array of contact IDs that the failover is pending on

 Returns a function that can be called if you wish to deregister the trigger.